- Bicycle Friendly America

 Thanks to the generous support of League Members and BFC program sponsor Eco-Counter, there is no fee associated with the BFC application at this time.

-No, new and renewing applicants fill out the same application form.
+No, new and renewing applicants fill out the same online application form.

 Once an application cycle is completed, surveys are sent to advocates and interested cyclists in the applying communities for local feedback as well as made available to the community for public circulation.
 After the local review period, the applications and the local feedback are reviewed by a panel of national bicycle professionals.
 Applicants will be notified of the result at least a week ahead of the public announcement to provide enough time to send out a press release and organize an award ceremony, if desired.
 All BFC-designated communities receive an award certificate, a digital award seal, and a public report card.